LL-Pengfei/CS1010-AY1819S1-Personal/docs/14-pointers.md

 ptrptr = &ptr;
 ```

-This deference can go on, since `ptrptr` is also a variable and have been allocated in some memory location on the stack.
+This deference can go on since `ptrptr` is also a variable and have been allocated in some memory location on the stack.
 We rarely need to dereference more than twice in practice, but if the situation arises, such multiple layers of dereferencing is possible.

 ## The `NULL` Pointer

 `NULL` is a special value that is used to indicate that a pointer is pointing to nothing.
 In C, `NULL` is actually 0 (i.e., pointing to memory location 0).

-We use `NULL` to indicate that the pointer is invalid, typically to mean that we have not initialize the pointer or to flag an error condition.
+We use `NULL` to indicate that the pointer is invalid, typically to mean that we have not initialized the pointer or to flag an error condition.

 !!! note "Billion Dollar Mistakes"
     Sir Tony Hoare (the same one whom we met when we talked about [Assertion](10-assertion.md)) also invented the null pointer.
 He called it his billion-dollar mistake.
 Quoting from him: "I couldn't resist the temptation to put in a null reference, simply because it was so easy to implement.
 This has led to innumerable errors, vulnerabilities, and system crashes, which have probably caused a billion dollars of pain and damage in the last forty years."
 As you start to use pointers in CS1010, you will see why it is a pain.